mid2SUPAERO/LaTOM/src/install.md

 # Installation

-All the scripts were successfully run and tested on Ubuntu 18.04 LTS with the packages listed in this file.
+All the scripts were successfully run and tested on Ubuntu 18.04 LTS with the packages listed below.

 ## Dependencies